-Institutional Refund Policy
+Institution Refund Policy

-All refunds due will be made within 30 days of the student's effective withdrawal date or cancellation.
+All refunds due will be made within 45 days of the student's effective withdrawal date or cancellation.
+The Institution refund calculation will be based on the scheduled days of class attendance.
 The last date of actual attendance is used in calculating any refund amount.